vrubiolo/octoson/docs/README.md

 Printrbot Play.

 # Status
+As of 2018-04-25:
-As of 2017-01-03, the software side using the manual install is working, as is the Edison powered via a separate wall-wart via a soldered barrel jack.
-No enclosure is available.
++ the software side using the manual install is working, but has not been tested in a long time as the focus has shifted to building w/ Yocto.
++ the Edison powered via a separate wall-wart via a soldered barrel jack is working.
++ the enclosure has been designed using [FreeCAD](http://www.freecadweb.org) (see below).

 # Hardware
 The end goal is to have the Edison connected to the Play serial port using USB